NazBits/2015-website/README.md

 ### Tutorials
 This app contains info and lesson plans about some of the trainings we held.
-It's pretty much and indepent app that was squeezed on the website cause I was too lazy to create a separate project/hosting for it, or to create a proper homepage for the NazBits website with links to different sections.
+It's pretty much separate hastily-done app that was squeezed on the website cause I was too lazy to create a separate project/hosting for it, or to create a proper homepage for the NazBits website with links to different sections.

 To access the app, you have manually enter the `/tutorial`